little-core-labs/tiny-module-compiler/README.md

 The `tiny-module-compiler` module is small toolkit for compiling JavaScript CommonJs modules into standalone binaries that leverage that v8 cache data format exposed by the [`vm`](https://nodejs.org/api/vm.html) API.
-Compiled module objects can be archived into a single file based on the [TinyBox][tinybox] file format and then unpacked later to disk.
+Compiled module objects can be archived into a single file based on the [TinyBox][tinybox] file format and then unpacked later to the file system.

 This toolkit allows for the compilation of an entire project into a single compiled binary object file.
-Multiple binary object files and various assets (`*.node`, `*.so`, etc) can be packaged into an archive and unpacked to disk for later use making it suitable as a delivery mechanism.
+Multiple binary object files and various assets (`*.node`, `*.so`, etc) can be packaged into an archive and unpacked to file system for later use making it suitable as a delivery mechanism.

 Compiled modules objects can be loaded and executed but must be in a